folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 ```

 When we want to combine monads, for instance to have both state and error reporting, we must use monad transformers.
-The transformer is needed because monads don't naturally combine: `m1 (m2 a)` may not have a law-abiding monad instance.
+The transformer is needed because monads do not naturally combine: `m1 (m2 a)` may not have a law-abiding monad instance.

 ```haskell
 newtype StateT s m a = StateT { runStateT :: s -> m (a, s) }